Appendix - E: Professional Master’s Coursework Only Guidelines

 GPA Minimum: Same as for Master of Science or Master of Arts

-Program of Study Committee: Directed by the DOGE or his/her graduate faculty designee.
+Program of Study Committee: Directed by the DOGE or their graduate faculty designee.
 No committee requirement as this is a non-research/non-creative component option.
 However, individual programs/majors have the option of establishing a POS committee if they desire.

 Capstone Experience: Not required